saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/ownership.md

 ### Ownership

-Ownership is a set of rules that governs how a Rust program manages memory.
+Ownership is a set of rules that governs how the program manages memory.
 The ownership system is designed to prevent memory leaks and ensure memory safety.
 Here are the key rules of ownership:

-1. Each value in Rust has a variable that’s called its owner.
+1. Each value has a variable that’s called its owner.
 2. There can only be one owner at a time.
 3. When the owner goes out of scope, the value will be dropped.